Basster/silex-simple-swagger-provider/README.md

 This library is strongly inspired by Jason Desrosiers [silex-swagger-provider](https://github.com/jdesrosiers/silex-swagger-provider) but fully rewritten to meet the needs of [swagger-php](https://github.com/zircote/swagger-php) (Version 2)

+:warning: For Silex2 and Pimple3 check out the `silex-2` branch :warning:

 Installation
 ------------